 The Vets Now pet emergency hospital in Glasgow — where Freddie received treatment — is regarded as one of the finest facilities of its kind in the UK.

-It’s one of three Vets Now hospitals across the UK that are open 24-hours-a-day, seven-days-a-week, to treat any pet emergencies that may occur.
+It’s one of a network of Vets Now out-of-hours clinics and 24/7 hospitals that are open seven-days-a-week to treat any pet emergencies that may occur.

-All of Vets Now’s 58 clinics and hospitals have a vet and vet nurse on site at all times.
+All of Vets Now’s clinics and hospitals have a vet and vet nurse on-site at all times.

 Vets Now also offer an online video consultation service to make professional veterinary advice more easily available.

 While the service is not suitable for life-threatening emergencies, our experienced vets are available to discuss any worries or concerns pet owners might have.